Global Mobile Operator For IoT Devices Launches Unlimited Tariff In 100 Countries

 Purchasing Things Mobile SIMs unlimited IoT tariff

-This is something that is completely new, compared with the traditional consumer rates that start out from 0.10 euros/MB.
+This is completely new, compared with the traditional consumer rates that start out from 0.10 euros/MB.

-Purchasing Things Mobile SIMs – currently, the highest selling on Amazon – are thousands of small and medium-sized enterprises that operate in the most diverse of sectors.
+Purchasing Things Mobile SIMs – currently, the highest selling on Amazon – are thousands of small and medium-sized enterprises operating in the most diverse sectors.
 They range from home automation to energy, covering logistics, health, safety and agriculture 4.0.

 In some Italian cities and in Berlin, SIMs are incorporated into various charging stations for electric cars.
 Once activated, indeed, the SIM cards collect extremely useful information for companies.